Rythae/authentication-system/README.md

 ## authentication-system

-- This is an authentication-module app that allows a user to register, login, logout and reset their password.
+- This is an authentication-module app that allows users to register, login, logout and reset their password.
 It also allows one to add roles for different users such as admin, staff and a manager.

 ###  The screenshots below displays the working endpoints for all the routes